kevCheong/my-discord/README.md

-A discord clone created with React and Redux.
-(WIP)
+A discord clone created with React and Redux for front-end, firebase for back-end related tasks (WIP)

 ### Functionality to do list: